 Under Penal Code 1203.4, an expungement releases you from virtually “all penalties and disabilities” arising out of the conviction.15

-A conviction under HS 11350 may have a negative effect on your gun rights.
+A felony conviction under HS 11350 will strip you of your gun rights.

 California Health and Safety Code 11351 HS makes it a felony to possess certain controlled substances in order to sell them.